egremyb/STIProject/README.md

 ### <a id="login"></a>Login Page

-The first page you will see when accessing the website is the login page.

-The page has been updated to prevent brute-force attacks by using Google reCAPTCHA technology.
+The first page you will see when accessing the website is still the login page but it has been updated to prevent brute-force attacks using Google reCAPTCHAv2 technology.

 ![Login Page](./assets/login.PNG)

-Except for this, the page remains the same.
-Just do not forget to check the CAPTCHA before trying to log in.

 ### Database
 The SQLite database is accessible at the http://localhost:8080/phpliteadmin.php URL.